FioByr/hard_to_find_papers_project/README.md

 ### 4. Run the analysis notebook to generate the results

-Open the analysis_notebook and run the scripts (making sure to change the directory to where you have the hard_to_find_papers_project repo stored on your local computer).
+Open analysis_notebook and run the scripts (making sure to change the directory to where you have the hard_to_find_papers_project repo stored on your local computer).

 ## License